histolab/histolab/docs/quickstart.rst

    from histolab.tiler import RandomTiler

-Let us suppose that we want to randomly extract 6 squared tiles at level 2 of size 512 from ourprostate slide, and that we want to save them only if they have at least 80% of tissue inside.
+Let us suppose that we want to randomly extract 6 squared tiles at level 2 of size 512 from our prostate slide, and that we want to save them only if they have at least 80% of tissue inside.
 We then initialize our ``RandomTiler`` extractor as follows: